Wokiri/nanostring/README.md

 <br/>

 ### **What's Delivered**:
-Using softwares `distributed under a permissive open source license`, I have developed a web app that reads raw data from CSVs files, and for each file, represents the data therein in appropriate visual format (or fomarts) depending on the contents of the file and the expected analysis output, or in a manner I perceived suitable to give somewhat useful information.
+Using softwares `distributed under a permissive open source license`, I have developed a **web application** that
+- reads raw data from CSVs files, and for each file,
+- represents the data therein in appropriate formats, tabular or plots, depending on the contents of the file and the expected analysis output, or in ways suitable to present some useful information.

 ### These information might be relayed through:

 - Maps: For data with spatial attributes
-- Statistical Charts: For data with numerical records (e.g bar charts, pie charts, box plots, tabular records), and
+- Statistical Charts: For data with numerical records (e.g bar charts, pie charts, box plots...)
-- Relationship Graphs: For data with possible cause-effect entries.
+- Tabular summaries, e.g. descripription of a DataFrame, quantile tables, etc

 ## Screenshots of some of the outputs include: